-The Company computes net income (loss) per share in accordance with ASC 260, "Earnings per Share" which requires presentation of both basic and diluted earnings per share (EPS) on the face of the income statement.
+The Company computes net income (loss) per share in accordance with ASC Topic 260, "Earnings per Share" which requires presentation of both basic and diluted earnings per share (EPS) on the face of the income statement.
 Basic EPS is computed by dividing net income (loss) available to common shareholders (numerator) by the weighted average number of shares outstanding (denominator) during the period.
 Diluted EPS gives effect to all dilutive potential common shares outstanding during the period including stock options, using the treasury stock method, and convertible preferred stock, using the if-converted method.

-Diluted loss per share excludes all dilutive potential shares if their effect is antidilutive.
-As of June 30, 2022 and 2021 and December 31, 2021, there were approximately 2,845,200,000, 887,562,500 and 1,773,000,000 common stock equivalents, respectively, which were antidilutive due to the Company's losses.
+As of December 31, 2022 and 2021, there were approximately 2,572,203,000 and 2,898,163,000 common stock equivalents, respectively, which were antidilutive due to the Company's losses.